Russian lawyer says Snowden to start website job

 "He will provide support for a large Russian site," he said, adding that he would not name the site "for security reasons".

-Snowden, 30, a former National Security Agency contractor who disclosed secret U.S. internet and phone surveillance programmes, fled to Hong Kong and then to Russia in June.
+Snowden, 30, a former National Security Agency contractor who disclosed secret U.S. internet telephone surveillance programmes, fled to Hong Kong and then to Russia in June.

 Snowden's location in Russia has not been disclosed and since July he has appeared only in a handful of photographs and video clips from a meeting this month with visiting former U.S. national security officials who support his cause.